k7o/OMA/README.md

 ## Workaround VECOZO workstation issues

-When developing this app on VECOZO corporate workstations, antivirus measures may block the download of the trifles package when executing a `go build`.
-A workaround is to download the package manually and place it in a `gocache` directory.
-Afterwards the package can be replaced with the local version (see `go.mod.vecozo`).
+When developing this app on VECOZO corporate workstations, antivirus measures may block the download of the trifles package when executing `go build`.
+A workaround is to download the package manually and place it in a `gocache` folder.
+By executing a build script, the local package can be included in the build process.

-Unpack trifles package:
+Store trifles package locally:

 ```bash
 wget https://proxy.golang.org/github.com/dgryski/trifles/@v/v0.0.0-20230903005119-f50d829f2e54.zip